gitlabhq/gitlab-runner/docs/index.md

 ## Install GitLab Runner

 GitLab Runner can be installed and used on GNU/Linux, macOS, FreeBSD and Windows.
-There are three ways to install it.
-Using Docker, download the binary manually or use the repository for rpm/deb packages that GitLab offers.
+You can install it Using Docker, download the binary manually or use the repository for rpm/deb packages that GitLab offers.
 Below you can find information on the different installation methods:

 - [Install using GitLab's repository for Debian/Ubuntu/CentOS/RedHat (preferred)](install/linux-repository.md)